Element Types

 In this case, declare an element with "type": "container".
 The compiler generates a method with a parameter for the type of the component being loaded.

-1. Add a nested public container element with these properties:
+A container element has these properties:

 • As with any other element, if there's a #shadow-root between the basic element and the nested container element, enclose the container element in a shadow object.
+Note, that slots are usualy not inside shadow root.

 {